amcsplatform/amcsrestapi/quickstart/READ ME.md

 example1();
 ```
-For the Promise exmaple we'll need a couple of Promises.
-Once to do the authenticaiton and a second to get the first page of customers.
+For the Promise example we'll need a couple of Promises.
+Once to do the authentication and a second to get the first page of customers.
 ```js
 promiseToStartSession = ( pat ) => //( session )
     new Promise( ( resolve, reject ) => {} );